There are basically two forms of invitations that can be sent out to wedding guests.

 Who are the most important people that must be in attendance?

 Now that you know the max your budget can accommodate in terms of guest size.
 Decide on the most important people that must be in attendance.
 Note that they should be at most one-third of the people that your budget can take.
 Start with family members, close friends and relatives before “facebook friends”…just saying.
-So if you can accommodate 500 people in your budget, list out about 150 most important people.
+So if you can accommodate 500 people, list out about 150 most important people.

 Print and Distribute Invites to the most important people